Suxton/odin-recipes/README.md

 # odin-recipes
 ## Introduction
-This project's focus is on practicing HTML and CSS by creating a  basic recipe website, which will have an index page that will link to a few recipes.
+This project focus is on practicing HTML and CSS by creating a basic recipe website, which will have an index page that will link to a few recipes.